Part 4: Cloud Backend Configuration

 Once you are done with all fields, press “Save”.

-You should see a final settings as shown below.
+You should see the final settings as shown below.
 Please adjust your settings in case of any differences.

 In the left-side menu select “Develop”, then “Hosting”.
 On the main page click on the “Get started” button.